TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 vdb    253:16   0  10G  0 disk
 └─vdb1 253:17   0  10G  0 part /mnt/vdb
 ```
-In the example above, you can see that a partition named `vdb1` has been created on the `vdb` disk.
+In the example above, you can see that a partition named `vdb1` has been created on the `vdb`.
 In Linux, partition names are usually in the form of 'device name + number'.

-Now let's format the `vdb1` partition.
+Now, format the `vdb1` partition.
 On Linux, use the `mkfs` command.
 When formatting a partition, you must specify the file system to use.
-In this example, we will format it using `xfs`, one of the popular Linux file systems.
+In this example, we will format the partition using `xfs`, one of the popular Linux file systems.
 For file systems available on Linux, see [File system](https://en.wikipedia.org/wiki/File_system).
 ```
 # mkfs -t xfs /dev/vdb1
 ```

-#### Mount the Disk
+#### Mount Block Storage
-A disk where a file system has been created can only be accessed after the mount process.
-You can mount the disk with the simple `mount` command, but it will be unmounted when the instance reboots.
-This example explains how to mount a disk automatically during the instance boot process by adding a disk to be mounted to the `/etc/fstab` file.
+Block storage where a file system has been created can only be accessed after the mount process.
+You can mount the block storage with the simple `mount` command, but it will be unmounted when the instance reboots.
+This example explains how to mount block storage automatically during the instance boot process by adding block storage to be mounted to the `/etc/fstab` file.

 The following is the output of the `/etc/fstab` file.
 ```